 - It isn’t possible to add navigation controls or control the transition speed in a Cover Page slideshow.

 - Due to responsive design, images and videos will always crop to some degree, especially on mobile.
 The amount of cropping depends on the height of the image, the width of the browser, and the layout you've chosen.

 To display a plain background color instead of an image or video, choose None.
 The image will disappear from the preview.
 Change the background color in the Style panel.

-Use the Action tab to add buttons, navigation links, and a form or newsletter signup option.
-If you don't want any actions on your Cover Page, leave the applicable boxes blank.
+Use the Action panel to add buttons, navigation links, and a form or newsletter signup option.
+If you don't want any actions on your Cover Page, leave the fields blank.